Expend4bles

-Expend4bles (also known as The Expendables 4) is a 2023 American action film and the fourth installment in The Expendables film series.
+Expend4bles (also known as The Expendables 4) is a 2023 American action film a sequel to The Expendables 3 (2014) and the fourth installment in The Expendables franchise.
 The film stars an ensemble cast, including Jason Statham, Sylvester Stallone, Curtis "50 Cent" Jackson, Megan Fox, Dolph Lundgren, Tony Jaa, Iko Uwais, Randy Couture and Andy Garcia.
 It was directed by Scott Waugh and written by Kurt Wimmer, Tad Daggerhart and Max D. Adams.

 Expend4bles was released in China on September 15, 2023, and in the United States a week later, by Lionsgate.
 The film received negative reviews from critics and grossed $51 million worldwide against a budget of $100 million, making it a box-office bomb.
 It was nominated for seven Golden Raspberry Awards, winning two, for Worst Supporting Actor and Worst Supporting Actress.